seb4itik/ansible-slapd/README.md

 Role slapd
 ==========

-This install and configure OpenLDAP `slapd` with an MDB database.
+Install and configure OpenLDAP `slapd` with an MDB database backend.

 Requirements